0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to fetch the details of all the Claim Schemas created by an Issuer.

 **How it works**: It requires passing the Issuer `id` as Path Parameter.
-Optionally, it accepts a `query` as Query Parameter which is a search keyword.
+Optionally, it accepts a `query` and a boolean `active` as Query Parameters which are search keywords.

 It also requires passing a valid `Bearer Token` inside the Authorization Request Header.
 The Response Body contains the entire set of information related to the required Claim Schema.